Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Methodology

 \subsection{Message Passing and Aggregation}

 Feature influence from neighbor $u$ to node $v$ at layer $l$ is computed as:

 Node $v$ aggregates messages from its neighborhood $\mathcal{N}(v)$:

-In the next step, we implement the trait copying mechanism in the AxelGNN.
-We group traits into segments of size $s$ and compute copying probabilities at the group level.
+Next, we implement trait copying by grouping continuous features into segments of size $s$, mirroring Axelrod's discrete cultural traits.
+In Axelrod's model, traits are adopted as complete units, not fractionally.
+Similarly, node features contain semantic groups that should be updated together.
+The segment size $s$ controls this granularity.
 Let $C = \lceil d^{(l)}/s \rceil$ be the number of groups.
-For each group $j$, a copying probability is computed using a neural network $\phi_j: \mathbb{R}^{2s} \to \mathbb{R}^s$:
+For each group $j$, a copying probability is computed using a neural network $\phi_j : \mathbb{R}^{2s} \to \mathbb{R}^s$:

+Here, $[js:\min((j+1)s, d^{(l)})]$ denotes the feature slice corresponding to group $j$, where $j$ indexes from $0$ to $C-1$, and $s$ is the segment/group size hyperparameter.
 The updated node representation combines the original and aggregated values for each group:

 where $\odot$ denotes element-wise multiplication and the group size $s$ controls the granularity of trait copying.